-My research targets embedded and cyber-physical systems, secure and trustworthy systems, hardware-based security, computer architecture, parallel computing, distributed computing, intelligent systems, AI safety and security, data analytics, and fault tolerance.
+My research targets embedded and cyber-physical systems, secure and trustworthy systems, computer architecture, parallel computing, intelligent systems, AI, computer vision, data analytics, and fault tolerance.
 In the following, I provide an overview of my recent research endeavors.

 As electronic and computing systems are increasingly permeating into a multitude of safety- and privacy- critical systems, such as intelligent transportation systems, smart grids, smart buildings and homes, smart Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) and combat systems, integration of security in these systems is of paramount signficance.
 Recent research has demonstrated the vulnerability of these smart systems to a variety of attacks.
 My research agenda here is the design of secure and trustworthy intelligent systems, embedded systems, and cyber-physical systems by leveraging advances in computer architectures, hardware design, and machine learning.